toastedsalad/fooksas-inc/README.md

 TODOs:

 1. Need session repo.
-2. Take note of todos.
-3. Check how the price is stored.
-We might want to store it rounded up.
-4. Bring the API endpoints, write controllers.
-5. Minimal frontend.
+DONE
+2. Need schedule repo.
+3. Table management frontend.
+4. Schedule management frontend.

-Instead of time reamining do play for money.
+Instead of time remaining do play for money.
 Switch goes off on standby.
 Remainder of money should be accounted.`
 One card one discount.

+Migrations are done like this:
+1. Add your new entity or edit it in code:
+2. dotnet ef migrations add AddScheduleWeeklyRates